-This command-line tool will be the default command-line tool for the future release of Windows 11 in 2022.
+This command-line tool is the default command-line tool for Windows 11.
 What do you mean by a default terminal command-line tool?
 Well, it’s the terminal emulator that launches by default when opening a command-line application.

 The default terminal emulator has always been the Windows Console Host (conhost.exe).
 This means that shells such as Command Prompt and PowerShell have always opened inside the Windows Console Host.
 Now, this will be changed to Windows Terminal soon.

 It can run any command-line app, including all Windows terminal emulators, in a separate tab, preconfigured to run Command Prompt, PowerShell, WSL, SSH, and Azure Cloud Shell Connector.

 Microsoft continually works to improve the settings UI experience.
 The Windows Terminal is a modern, fast, efficient, powerful, and productive terminal application for users of command-line tools.

 According to Microsoft, Windows Terminal is a modern terminal application for users of command-line tools and shells like Command Prompt, PowerShell, and Windows Subsystem for Linux (WSL).
 Its main features include

 - Multiple tabs.

 - The ability to create your own themes.